ganeti/ganeti/doc/design-2.0.rst

 - rapi-access.log, an additional log file for the RAPI that will be in the standard HTTP log format for possible parsing by other tools

-Since the `watcher`_ will only submit jobs to the master for startup of the instances, its log file will contain less information than before, mainly that it will start the instance, but not the results.
+Since the :term:`watcher` will only submit jobs to the master for startup of the instances, its log file will contain less information than before, mainly that it will start the instance, but not the results.

 Node daemon changes
 +++++++++++++++++++